 How to Become a Preceptor

-• Preceptors document weekly skill completion in the online course using a brief assessment.
+• Complete and submit weekly skills checklists through the online course platform using a brief assessment process.

 To serve as a CMA preceptor, an individual must:

-• Be a licensed RN or LPN, with documented experience.
+• Be a licensed RN or LPN, with at least one year of nursing experience.

-• Be an employee of the long-term care facility.
+• Be a permanent employee at the long-term care (nursing home) facility in Massachusetts.

 • Have a thorough understanding of medication administration protocols.